beginning of content

 How is a pandemic declared?

-How does Australia respond to influenza pandemics?
+How does Australia respond to COVID-19 and influenza pandemics?

-The Australian Government has in place a health management plan to minimise the impact of an influenza pandemic on Australians' health and the healthcare system.
+These plans aim to minimise the impact of illness on the health of Australians and the healthcare system.

 How should I prepare for a possible pandemic?